it-at-m/mucgpt/README.md

 The frontend is based on a template from [Microsoft Azure](https://github.com/Azure-Samples/azure-search-openai-demo) and is implemented using React, Typescript and Javascript.

-The framework used to implement the backend of MUCGPT is called [Quart](https://pgjones.gitlab.io/quart/).
-It is a fast Python web microframework for building JSON APIs, rendering and serving HTML, serving web sockets and much more.
+The framework used to implement the backend of MUCGPT is called [FastAPI](https://fastapi.tiangolo.com/).
+It is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.
 The backend uses LangChain to connect to LLMs.
 In the [config](config/default.json) file, you can provide the user with various LLM options to select from in the frontend.

 For more information about all the features of MUCGPT click [here](/docs/FEATURES.md).